pinecone-io/aws-reference-architecture-pulumi/docs/common-tasks.md

 You should now be greeted with the `postgres =>` prompt, which will allow you to issue arbitrary SQL.

-## SSH to the jump host from your machine
+## Step 5.
+SSH to the jump host from your machine

 SSH:
 `ssh -i ~/Downloads/rds-sql-bastion.pem ec2-user@54.88.236.252`

+# Load testing the RefArch

+## Step 1.
+Generate additional Postgres records

+TODO

-## Use SCP to transfer files from your machine to the jump host
+## Step 2.
+Use SCP to transfer files from your machine to the jump host

 SCP:
 `scp -i ~/Downloads/rds-sql-bastion.pem ~/Pinecone/ref-arch-init/semantic-search-postgres/data/one_million_products.csv ec2-user@54.88.236.252:/home/ec2-user/one_million_products.csv`

-## Load test records into the Postgres database from the jump host
+## Step 3.
+Load test records into the Postgres database from the jump host

 PSQL load from Jumphost:
 `\copy products_with_increment(name, sku, description, price, last_updated) FROM './one_million_products.csv' WITH (FORMAT csv, HEADER true, DELIMITER ',');

 # Destroying the RefArch